pacoita/pacoita/README.md

 ## 🙋‍♂️ Who am I
 Originally from Italy, I am currently based in Zurich, Switzerland, working as Principal Software Engineer and Angular Trainer.

-Even though I work as a full stack engineer, having .NET and C# as my backend side, I am a big fan of web technologies, specifically PWAs and web APIs.
+Even though I work as a full stack engineer, having .NET and C# as my backend side, I am a big fan of web technologies, especially Angualar, Svelte, PWAs and modern web in general.
 I love to constantly experiment them in side projects and share my findings at conferences or writing tech articles.

 ## 🗺️ Where you can find me